The Undertaker’s ‘WrestleMania’ Send-Off: Backstage Reaction & Potential Follow-Up To The Deadman’s Farewell

 The Undertaker’s last ride into the midnight hour on Sunday may very well end up defining WrestleMania 33 one day.
 It’s ironic because when the Undertaker returned to WWE programming this past November to help commemorate SmackDown’s 900th episode, he claimed that his career would no longer be defined only by WrestleMania.
 He was scheduled to wrestle more than one singles match in this most recent run, but his body wouldn’t allow it, playing perhaps the biggest factor in his decision to retire.

 The Undertaker will, by all accounts, finish his illustrious career with an incredible WrestleMania record of 23-2.
 The lone two, of course, being Brock Lesnar and Roman Reigns.
-Paul Heyman directly addressed that fact Monday night on RAW which was designed to plant the first seed in a Lesnar-Reigns feud, currently penciled-in for the main event of WrestleMania 34.
+Paul Heyman directly addressed that fact Monday night on RAW which was designed to plant the first seed in a Lesnar-Reigns feud, currently penciled in for the main event of WrestleMania 34.

 Saying goodbye to the Undertaker last night was tough.
 Having Roman Reigns put him to rest was just brutal https://t.co/MBo5za1TEH pic.twitter.com/uWTG86WAXD